-Req ID Model Requirement Model Requirement (configure further as needed) Explanation, discussion Name 2.3 2.3 Internal Behavior Model 2.3.11 Physical Allocation For each modeled functional role (element of For physically-based models, behavior (represented in the model by roles of functional interactions), from above sections, is ultimately associated with physical components, materials, or equipment allocation of that role to a physical component items that have or perform that behavior.
-For those physical allocations to be unambiguous, each 2 2 42 Alleren functional role must be decomposed to small enough behaviors that they can be allocated to a single 2.3.12 Allocation The model shall represent allocation of each physical component, leaving no ambiguity as to which physical component instance is responsible for Uniqueness a behavioral role.
-(A physical component can have more than one role allocated to it, but one role instance should only be allocated to one physical component.)
+Req ID Model Requirement Model Requirement Explanation, discussion - Name (configure further as needed) 2.3 2.3 Internal Behavior Model 2.3.11 Physical Allocation For each modeled functional role (element of For physically-based models, behavior (represented in the model by roles of functional interactions), behavior), the model shall represent an from above sections, is ultimately associated with physical components, materials, or equipment allocation of that role to a physical component items that have or perform that behavior.
+For those physical allocations to be unambiguous, each which performs or has that behavior. functional role must be decomposed to small enough behaviors that they can be allocated to a single 2.3.12 Allocation The model shall represent allocation of each physical component, leaving no ambiguity as to which physical component instance is responsible for Uniqueness fully decomposed functional role to not more a behavioral role.
+(A physical component can have more than one role allocated to it, but one role than one physical component. instance should only be allocated to one physical component.)
 2.3.13 Allocation For each modeled physical component, material, Completeness or equipment item, the model shall represent the allocation of all functional roles (elements of behavior) expected of that physical component, material, or equipment item.
 2.3.14 Internal Modes, The model shall represent the behavioral modes States (states) of the internal system white box roles that are significant to the intended use of the model.
 2.3.15 Internal State The model shall represent the possible (state) Transitions transitions between the modeled internal behavioral modes.
 2.3.16 Internal Mode For each of its modeled internal modes (states), Characterization the model shall represent which interactions of internal roles may occur during such modes.
 2.3.17 White Box For each Modeled Black box Requirement on "White Box" Requirements describe the behavior of the decomposed White Box internal roles of the Requirements the system of interest the model shall provide system, which, interacting with each other internal to the system of interest, result in the Black Box modeled White Box Requirements traceable to external behavior.
 51 and decomposing that Black Box Requirement.